-Courtesy Dighton Public Library
+Talking Baseball at the Dighton Public Library

 Tommorow evening (November 5) at 6:30 I will be giving a presentation at the Dighton Public Library.
 I plan to talk a little bit about baseball history, vintage baseball and show some vintage baseball pics.
 Please come out to listen and find out more about playing vintage ball.

 The library is located at 395 Main Street, off Route 138 in Dighton.